napari/napari-workshop-template/napari-workshops/notebooks/intro_bioimage_visualization.md

 viewer.add_image(nuclei)
 ```

 Don't forget to change windows so you can now see the viewer.
-By default you'll just be looking at the 1st plane of the 3D data, which is the 0th slice of 60.
+By default you'll just be looking at the middle plane of the 3D data, which a z-stack with 60 slices.
 You should see a single slider at the buttom of the viewer that will allow you to scroll through the rest of the z-stack.
 If you find the 30th slice then you should see the same as in the screenshot below.

 ```{code-cell} ipython3
 :tags: [remove-cell]